mehulagg/gitlab/doc/topics/autodevops/customize.md

 staging environment, and deploy to production manually.
 For this scenario, the `STAGING_ENABLED` environment variable was introduced.

-If you define 'STAGING_ENABLED` with a non-empty value, then GitLab automatically deploys the application to a `staging` environment, and creates a `production_manual` job for you when you're ready to manually deploy to production.
+If you define `STAGING_ENABLED` with a non-empty value, then GitLab automatically deploys the application to a `staging` environment, and creates a `production_manual` job for you when you're ready to manually deploy to production.